williamsbdev/williamsbdev.github.io/_posts/2014-02-19-contributing-to-open-source.md

 [imposter syndrome](http://rubyrogues.com/107-rr-impostor-syndrome-with-tim-chevalier/)
 issue).

-However, we were using the build tool [Grunt](http://gruntjs.com/) at work to compile our front-end code.
+We were using the build tool [Grunt](http://gruntjs.com/) at work to compile our front-end code.
 I am a huge [CoffeeScript](http://coffeescript.org/) fanboy so I wanted to be able to write our Gruntfile in CoffeeScript.
-I could that but my coworker told me about modularizing your Gruntfile with the [load-grunt-config](https://github.com/firstandthird/load-grunt-config) module.
+I could write my Gruntfile in CoffeeScript however the our Gruntfiles were getting large and to solve that problem, my coworker told me about modularizing your Gruntfile with the [load-grunt-config](https://github.com/firstandthird/load-grunt-config) module.
 As I was playing with this module at home I noticed that it only supported js and yaml files at the time.
 I thought, "Why don't they support CoffeeScript?
 I